matthiasprobst/ssno/README.md

 ## Documentation

-The documentation of the ontology is available [here](https://matthiasprobst.github.io/ssno/).
+The documentation of the ontology is available [online](https://matthiasprobst.github.io/ssno/) and a tutorial guide is available [here](Guide.md).

 ## Contribution